VISIT THE HOMESCHOOL PLANNING RESOURCE PAGE FOR MORE ABOUT PLANNING YOUR CHARLOTTE MASON HOMESCHOOL.

 How do you create end-of-term examinations when you don’t use a boxed curriculum?
 Doesn’t it take too much time to write examination questions?
-Here’s the steps I follow when planning and implementing our exams.
+It is actually not as intimidating as it sounds.
+Here are the steps I follow when planning and implementing our exams.

 Schedule term examinations

-Allow a full week for examinations each term when planning your school year.
-No review time is necessary as we want to assess what the student learned, not ask him to learn specific material for the exam.
+I allow a full week for examinations each term when planning my school year.
+No review time is necessary as I want to assess what my student has learned, not ask her to learn specific material for an exam.

 Have realistic expectations

 The first time we implemented term examinations, I thought we would have extra time during the week for personal pursuits.
 (Translation—I could tackle some other projects as well.)
-This is not true.
-Because you are recording your younger students’ answers one-on-one, this will probably take longer than a normal narration.
-Once I had realistic expectations, exam week was not stressful.
+This was not the case!
+Exams are different than our normal school work, but they still require about the same amount of time.
+Once I had realistic expectations, exam weeks went much smoother.

 Record exam answers

-As your student is narrating or when you look back over the narrations, evaluate what your student has learned.
-Record his strengths and weaknesses.
-Make assessments as to whether changes in teaching methodology, development of better study habits, or changes in the curriculum are needed.
-If you need to report grades to fulfill homeschool requirements in your state, assign pass/fail or letter grades accordingly.
+As my students are narrating or when I look back over the narrations, I evaluate what they have learned and note their strengths and weaknesses.
+I make assessments as to whether changes in teaching methodology, development of better study habits, or changes in the curriculum are needed.
 During this time, I also complete our term evaluations.